 - (1) The student demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to achieve business and industry employability skills standards such as attendance, on-time arrival, meeting deadlines, working toward personal/team goals every day, and ethical use of technology. - (2) The student conducts legal research.
-The student is expected to: - (A) plan a legal research strategy; - (B) access print and online research materials to find and analyze case law; - (C) research mandatory and persuasive case history using online databases such as Lexis-Nexis; - (D) critique other's legal writing(s) to determine whether cited case law and other legal sources were correctly referenced and relied upon for precedential holdings; - (E) evaluate and apply concepts found in Bluebook citation rules to one's writing. - (3) The student prepares legal arguments.
-The student is expected to: - (A) read and analyze case law; - (B) read and analyze case history; - (C) apply legal precedent to current legal issues; and
+The student is expected to achieve business and industry employability skills standards such as attendance, on-time arrival, meeting deadlines, working toward personal and team goals every day, and ethical use of technology. - (2) The student conducts legal research.
+The student is expected to: - (A) plan a legal research strategy; - (B) access print and online research materials to find and analyze case law; - (C) describe the difference between mandatory and persuasive authority; - (D) research mandatory and persuasive case history using online databases such as Lexis-Nexis; - (E) explain how to shepardize case law; - (F) critique other's legal writing(s) to determine whether cited case law and other legal sources were correctly referenced and relied upon for precedential holdings; - (G) evaluate and apply concepts found in Bluebook citation rules to one's writing.

-- (D) develop arguments supported by case law research. - (4) The student prepares legal documents.
-The student is expected to: - (A) interpret the Bluebook requirements for legal writing; - (B) prepare legal briefs; - (C) prepare memorandums; and - (D) prepare other legal documents such as demand letters and pleadings. - (5) The student studies and analyzes U.S. Constitutional law.
-The student is expected to: - (A) analyze the relationship between the U.S. Constitution, Common Law, state and local law(s); - (B) analyze the legal, social, and historical implications of court decisions affecting the interpretation of the U.S. Constitution; - (C) predict possible outcomes of future cases and frame arguments in ways that are likely to garner the support of the judiciary; and - (D) critique cases related to U.S. Constitutional law and other current legal issues such free exercise clause, establishment clause, due process, and equal protection; and - (E) critique cases related to current legal issues. - (6) The student participates in a class moot court simulation.
-The student is expected to: - (A) research case law on an assigned current legal issue; - (B) read appellant, respondent, and amici briefs associated with the chosen case; - (C) write an appellate brief; and - (D) prepare an oral argument and respond to questions during the presentation of the argument.
+- (3) The student prepares legal arguments.
+The student is expected to: - (A) read and analyze case law; - (B) read and analyze case procedural history; - (C) apply legal precedent to current legal issues; and - (D) develop arguments supported by case law research. - (4) The student understands and prepares legal documents.
+The student is expected to: - (A) use and interpret legal reference documents such as the Bluebook to follow and apply requirements for legal writing and citations; - (B) prepare legal briefs that include standard elements, including an introduction and table of authorities; - (C) prepare memorandums that follow a standard legal format; and - (D) prepare other legal documents such as demand letters and pleadings. - (5) The student studies and analyzes U.S. Constitutional law.
+The student is expected to: - (A) analyze the relationship between the U.S. Constitution, Common Law, and state and local law(s); - (B) analyze the legal, social, and historical implications of court decisions affecting the interpretation of the U.S. Constitution; - (C) predict possible outcomes of future cases and frame arguments in ways that are likely to garner the support of the judiciary; - (D) critique cases related to U.S. Constitutional law and other current legal issues such free exercise clause, establishment clause, due process, and equal protection; and - (E) critique cases related to current legal issues. - (6) The student participates in a class moot court simulation.
+The student is expected to: - (A) research case law on a current legal issue; - (B) read and evaluate appellant, respondent, and amici briefs associated with the chosen case; - (C) write an appellate brief; and - (D) prepare an oral argument and respond to questions during the presentation of the argument.